HoganBerens/outings/README.md

 Here are the technologies and tools used to develop this project:

-- **JavaScript**: Used for client-side scripting and interactivity.
 - **HTML**: The markup language used to structure the content of web pages.
 - **CSS**: Used for styling and design to enhance the user interface.
 - **Django**: A Python web framework for building robust and scalable web applications.